Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/2023/November/starlite.md

 and, easy it was! at least on paper.
 All I had to do was make sure my current firmware was up-to-date, and then use `fwupdmgr` to change my branch of firmware to `coreboot`.

 However, for some reason, I kept getting random errors that would change every time whenever i would try running `switch-branch`.
-Then it worked out of the blue, so no idea what the heck was wrong with that.
+Then it worked out of the blue without changing anything, so no idea what the heck was wrong with that.

 Either way, my boot time reduced significantly to just over 20 seconds, and interestingly my laptop started to overheat a lot more often.